yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 * Providing a way to visualize data as gathered, real-time.
 * Providing a way to push notifications to users if an issue is detected.
 * Providing a way to configure the application during run-time, without stopping it.
+* Providing a way to read health data from any type of pumping mechanism, using a gyroscopic sensor.

 At the moment there is no automated reporting of device failures in an Ambulance operating in Gujarat, India.
 Thus, there is a need for automated failure reporting for mobile medical devices, used in various medical fields.